Born Again Experience:

 Yet, when that same old high school friend Kenny came by the house again and listened to my plans to become a Jehovah’s Witness, he arranged a debate for me with one of his Christian roommates named Jeff.
 I accepted the challenge and prepared for it.

-Jeff’s presentation lasted about 3 hours in which we looked up well over 100 scriptures from a bible college course study on the nature of God.
-During this time I had a vision, seeing myself in a long dark tunnel and slowly coming out of the darkness into the light.
+Jeff’s presentation lasted about 3 hours in which we looked up over 100 scriptures from a bible college course study on the nature of God.
+During this study I had a vision, seeing myself in a long dark tunnel and slowly coming out of the darkness into the light.

 When Jeff was finished he said,